 Creative Intent’s Temper is available for macOS 10.9 and further and Windows 7 and up as a VST, VST3, and AU plugin.

 Don’t let yourself get fooled by the lack of parameters on this plugin’s interface.
 Even with a few knobs, it can really transform your input signal by applying beautiful distortion.
 It’s an awesome tool that deserves a place in every producer’s collection.
+Check for more best free distortion plugins.

 28. ToneBytes Lo-Fizer (Lo-Fi)